 - When traveling, employees have accessibility to staff and clients, without having to manage multiple phone numbers.

 3. Remote-Site & Home Working

 Remote working benefits employees and employers alike.
-In fact, research shows that, given a choice, nearly half would choose the chance to work from home occasionally over a 10% pay rise!
+In fact, research shows that, given a choice, nearly half would prefer working from home over a 10% pay rise!

 - Can you enable teleworking without special equipment or network arrangements at employees’ homes?

-- Employees who work remotely can be easily accessed through a single phone number.
+- Employees who work remotely need to be easily reached through a single phone number.